 Sling TV Orange + the Sports Add-On and Sling TV Blue + the Sports Add-On offer instant viewing access to all the best moments of the French Open.

-Choosing the Orange or Blue plan largely depends on what channels you’d like, as they differ.
+Choosing one of the the three Sling TV packages largely depends on what channels you’d like, as they differ.
 But the Tennis Channel is available via the sports add-on regardless of if you prefer Sling Orange or Sling Blue.

 With Sling Orange + the Sports Add-On, In addition to 11 sports-exclusive channels, you’ll also be able to enjoy Sling Orange’s 31 other live TV channels — including favorites such as Lifetime, Nick Jr., and more.
 This is the perfect service for those looking for a full sports experience, but that also want a daily watch solution for the whole family.
 Sling TV Blue + the Sports Add-On also offers the Tennis Channel, as well as 41 Live TV channels plus 12 more sports channels with the sports add-on.